epccs/Gravimetric/Manager/manager/README.md

 [Point To Multi-Point]: ./PointToMultiPoint.md

-0. read the RPU_BUS address and activate normal mode (broadcast if localhost_active).
+0. access the manager address (used for multi-drop bus).
-1. set the RPU_BUS address and write it to EEPROM.
+1. access the manager address (used for multi-drop bus).
-2. read the address sent when DTR/RTS toggles.
+2. read the multi-drop bootload address sent when DTR/RTS toggles.
-3. write the address that will be sent when DTR/RTS toggles
+3. write the multi-drop bootload address that will be sent when DTR/RTS toggles
 4. read shutdown switch (the ICP1 pin has a weak pull-up and a momentary switch).
 5. set shutdown switch (pull down ICP1 for SHUTDOWN_TIME to cause the host to halt).
-6. reads status bits [0:DTR readback timeout, 1:twi transmit fail, 2:DTR readback not match, 3:host lockout].
+6. read status bits.
-7. writes (or clears) status.
+7. write (or clear) status.

 [Point To Point] and Management commands (application controller must not read the manager address or it will switch back to multi-point) 16..31 (Ox10..0x1F | 0b00010000..0b00011111)

 [Point To Point]: ./PointToPoint.md

-16. set arduino_mode
+16. set arduino_mode (uint8_t)
-17. read arduino_mode
+17. read arduino_mode (uint8_t)
+18. Battery charge start (low) limit (uint16_t)
+19. Battery charge done (high) limit (uint16_t)
+20. Battery absorption (e.g., pwm) time (uint32_t)
+21. morning_threshold (uint16_t).
+Day starts when ALT_V is above morning_threshold for morning_debouce time.
+22. evening_threshold (uint16_t).
+Night starts when ALT_V is bellow evening_threshold for evening_debouce time.
+23. Day-Night state (uint8_t).

+Note: arduino_mode is point to point.

 [Power Management] commands 32..47 (Ox20..0x2F | 0b00100000..0b00101111)